junxit/us-congress-bills-111/metadata.md

 - House — Transportation and Infrastructure Committee

+## Recorded votes (1)

+- 2009-03-10 — [House 111-1-114](votes/house-111-1-0114.md) — On Motion to Suspend the Rules and Pass — **Passed** (427–0)

 ## Actions

 - 2009-02-03 — Introduced in House
 - 2009-02-03 — Introduced in House
 - 2009-02-03 — Referred to the House Committee on Transportation and Infrastructure.
+- 2009-02-04 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2009-02-12 — Committee Consideration and Mark-up Session Held.
+- 2009-02-12 — Ordered to be Reported by Voice Vote.
+- 2009-02-12 — Subcommittee on Economic Development, Public Buildings and Emergency Management Discharged.
+- 2009-03-10 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2009-03-10 — Considered as unfinished business. (consideration: CR H3126)
+- 2009-03-10 — Considered under suspension of the rules. (consideration: CR H3114-3115)
+- 2009-03-10 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+813.
+- 2009-03-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-03-10 — Ms. Edwards (MD) moved to suspend the rules and pass the bill.
+- 2009-03-10 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 427 - 0 (Roll no. 114). (text: CR H3114)
+- 2009-03-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 427 - 0 (Roll no. 114).(text: CR H3114)
+- 2009-03-10 — Placed on the House Calendar, Calendar No. 17.
+- 2009-03-10 — Reported by the Committee on Transportation.
+H. Rept.
+111-27.
+- 2009-03-10 — Reported by the Committee on Transportation.
+H. Rept.
+111-27.